Ebrahim Alkazi, credited for revolutionising theatre in India, passes away at 95

 Theatre legend Ebrahim Alkazi, 95, passed away on Tuesday.
+He died of a “massive heart attack” at Escorts Hospital in New Delhi, his son and theatre director Feisal Alkazi told indianexpress.com.
 Alkazi, credited for revolutionising theatre in India, became one of the most prominent theatre artistes in Mumbai during the 1940s and 1950s.
 However, at 37, Alkazi moved to Delhi and served as the director of National School of Drama (NSD) for the next 15 years (1962 to 1977) — the longest tenure ever in the history of the institute.

 As director of National School of Drama, he shaped the course for modern Indian theatre, establishing links between traditional vocabulary and modern idiom.
 In Bombay, Alkazi did powerful renditions of Greek tragedies, Shakespeare, Henrik Ibsen, Chekov and August Strindberg.